eml-eda/plinio/README.md

 At the current state, the following optimization strategies are supported:
 - **[SuperNet](plinio/methods/supernet/README.md)**, a coarse-grained DNAS for layer selection inspired by [DARTS](https://arxiv.org/abs/1806.09055).
 - **[PIT](plinio/methods/pit/README.md)**, a fine-grained DNAS for layer geometry optimization (channel pruning, filter size pruning, dilation increase).
 - **[MPS](plinio/methods/mps/README.md)**, a differentiable Mixed-Precision Search algorithm which extends [EdMIPS](https://arxiv.org/abs/2004.05795) to support channel-wise precision optimization and joint pruning and MPS.
+Moreover, when MPS is applied with a single precision choice, it can be used to implement a standard Quantization-Aware Training (QAT).

 - **[ODiMO MPS](plinio/methods/odimo_mps/README.md)**, an implementation of the **One-shot Differentiable Mapping Optimizer (ODiMO)** concept, which transforms the problem of deploying a DNN onto multiple accelerators, supporting incompatible data representations, into a Differentiable MPS.
 More details in our [paper](https://arxiv.org/abs/2306.05060).